 1993 Hyde SC, Gill DR, Higgins CF, Tresize AEO, MacVinish LJ, Cuthbert AW, Ratcliff R, Evans MJ, Colledge WH.
 Correction of ion transport defect in cystic fibrosis transgenic mice by gene therapy.
 Nature 1993; 362:250-255.
 [PubMed]

-Steve Hyde and his wife Deborah Gill (figure 7) and their colleagues in Oxford and Cambridge were the first to demonstrate the use of liposomes as a vector to deliver a CFTR expression plasmid to epithelia of the airway and to alveoli deep in the lungs of CF mice (cf/cf), leading to the correction of the ion conductance defects found in the trachea.
+Steve Hyde and his wife Deborah Gill (fig. 13) and their colleagues in Oxford and Cambridge were the first to demonstrate the use of liposomes as a vector to deliver a CFTR expression plasmid to epithelia of the airway and to alveoli deep in the lungs of CF mice (cf/cf), leading to the correction of the ion conductance defects found in the trachea.

 This was the first correction of the basic defect in CF mice and illustrated the eventual feasibility of gene therapy for the pulmonary aspects of CF in humans.
 Hopes were high at this stage for the development of gene therapy within a relatively short time.
 These findings were confirmed in a similar study by Eric Alton and colleagues from Imperial College, London (Alton EW et al. Nat Genet 1993; 5:135-142).
 However, it was 20 years later (2013) before the first multi-dose gene therapy trial was underway in the UK.

 1993 Zabner J, Couture LA, Gregory RJ, Graham SM, Smith AE, Welsh MJ.
 Adenovirus-mediated gene transfer transiently corrects the chloride transport defect in nasal epithelia of patients with cystic fibrosis.
 Cell 1993; 75:207-216.[PubMed]